gbbofh/spikey-boi/README.md

 save/load functionality to include information about the entire network -- not just synaptic connections, but also parameters for the spiking model.

+## To Do

+There are a lot of optimizations that I wish to do on this code.
+Noteably, I wish to add a live graphical display of spikes via matplotlib, so that the history of spikes can be observed.
+This is something that I have available in another repository but integrating it here has proven to be somewhat challenging.
+Nevertheless, implementing it would be incredibly helpful, so that is a major goal in the near future.